Campion College (Regina, Saskatchewan)

-Campion College is a private Roman Catholic university college federated with the University of Regina and affiliated with the Jesuits (Society of Jesus).
+Campion College is a private Roman Catholic university college federated with the University of Regina and sponsored by the Jesuits of Canada.
 It is an undergraduate liberal arts college offering courses leading to a bachelor's degree in the arts, sciences, and fine arts.
 The college has its own staff, faculty, and infrastructure, including administrative and faculty offices, a chapel, a library, an auditorium, a cafeteria, lounges and common areas, classrooms, and tutoring centres.